kaltura/DeveloperPortalDocs/documentation/Media-Ingest-and-Preperation/schedulingAPI.md

 * 6- add or update
 * Default = add

-Be certain to modify the action column accordingly to modify the resources list.
+Be certain to modify the action column accordingly.

+The APIs can be found under the [Integration, Scheduling and Hooks](https://developer.kaltura.com/api-docs/#/Integration,%20Scheduling%20and%20Hooks) section in the developer.kaltura.com site.

 These are the defaults if a field is missing: